omar3295/omar3295/README.md

 -  hello everyone , my name is Omar !
--  I am interested in building websites and designing unique logos and designs
+-  I am interested in building websites and designing unique logos and web designs
 -  I’m currently learning to be a full stack web developer and designer
 -  I’m looking to collaborate on several projects
 -  How to reach me : omarsultan06@gmail.com / whatsapp : +02 01125470096